 By lunch you have consumed 41 grams of fiber!
 So in the evening you dont have to stress about more veggies or fruits.
 But it is healthy to eat some even then.

 - Breakfast.
-Rolled oats 100g made to porridge with 1 tbsp chia seeds and 100 g raspberries.
+Rolled oats 100g made to porridge with 1 tablespoon chia seeds and 100 g raspberries.

 - Snack.
 1 Banana